pixee/docs/docs/configuring.md

 Contains settings related to AI functionality

 #### `allow_llm_access`
-Setting to `true` will enable Pixeebot to send code to an LLM to enhance its findings.
+Setting to `true` will enable Pixeebot to send code to an LLM
 > **Note** This is the default configuration upon installation.

 ### `assignees`